brandonbuttars/butta-themes/README.md

 - Restart VS Code after enabling
 - On some systems, you may need to grant VS Code permission to modify itself

-### Performance issues with snowflakes
+### Performance issues with animations
+The new canvas-based animation is highly optimized, but if you still experience issues:
-- Reduce `snowflakeCount` in snowflakes.js
+- Reduce `maxItems` in `falling-config.js` (try 20-30 instead of 40)
-- Increase `creationInterval` to create snowflakes less frequently
+- Lower `spawnRate` to create items less frequently (try 0.01-0.02)
-- Use CSS-only version instead of JavaScript version
+- Use text characters instead of images (images require more processing)
-- Disable snowflakes if needed
+- Switch to the CSS-only version (`snowflakes.css`) for minimal impact
+- Disable animations entirely by setting `enabled: false` in config
+- Make sure animations are in **User Settings** not duplicated in multiple workspace settings

 ## Contributing